Lehigraphy/concordat/index.md

 layout: home
 title: The Concordat
 description: Keeping the furnace lit
-excerpt: The furnace burns.
+intro: The furnace burns.
 And it must not go out.
 ---

 ## Accounts